 Inspect Rattan Trunk

 This wicker chest (made from rattan?) was used as a table in a rental cabin.
-The owners were updating a few things and were going to throw it away.
-At first, I said "pass".
-But my friends talked me into dragging it all the way home from Sevierville TN.
+The owners were updating a few things and would throw them away.
+At first, I said, "pass."
+But my friends talked me into dragging it home from Sevierville, TN.

 For more tips on prepping furniture see my article